-The Department of Agriculture and Water Resources is responsible for managing the risk associated with the movement of all domestic bulk in-ship agricultural commodities (fertiliser, grain and stockfeed) on board international vessels.
+The Department of Agriculture is responsible for managing the risk associated with the movement of all domestic bulk in-ship agricultural commodities (fertiliser, grain and stockfeed) on board international vessels.

 Bulk vessel risk